TechnoSparks/ureg-technical-challenge/README.md

 A full-stack web application that displays foreign exchange rates with a React frontend and Laravel backend.
 Users can view current and historical exchange rates with an intuitive date picker interface.

+## Application logic

+### Laravel
+- The application's routing logic is in `ureg-task-backend/routes/api.php`
+- Each route points to their respective methods in the Controller in `ureg-task-backend/app/Http/Controllers/RateController.php`
+- The relationship for the Model is defined under `ureg-task-backend/app/Models/*`.
+Laravel uses ORM to interact with the database, hence this is where relationships are defined

+### React

 ## 🛠 Technology Stack

 ### Frontend